xetryDcoder/cashbook/README.md

 Use .env files for better security in a production environment.

-For any issue update you can create issue or directly contact me @ hemantajungkarki@gmail.com
+For any issue update, you can createan  issue or directly contact me @ hemantajungkarki@gmail.com  #opensource #MIT #freetouse #freesoftware